skipperkongen/declarative-cartography/sql_wiki/k_gridcells.md

 ### Conclusion

 While the running time is greatly reduced by using larger cell-sizes and quadrupling K, the query does not provide at all the same answer (7441 rows versus 378, which can not be explained by dividing 7441 by four).

+## Back-of-the-envelope: Scalability

+How long would it take to compute 100m cells with more than K records for 40 million records?
+Assuming an equal distribution as OpenStreetMap streets.
+The cost is dominated by the ST_Cellify() function call.

+At 7.8 ms per record, it would take 86 hours.
+Not so good...